aidswidjaja/osu-mac/docs/install/silicon.rst

 #######################################################################
-Technocoder's Wineskin with support for macOS 10.15 Catalina and later
+Technocoder's Wineskin with support for Apple Silicon under Rosetta 2
 #######################################################################

 .. rst-class:: wineskin-version

     | This article is applicable to the following wrappers:
-    | • `Technocoder <https://osu.ppy.sh/users/10338558>`_'s `Wineskin with macOS Catalina 10.15 support <https://osu.ppy.sh/community/forums/topics/1106057>`_
+    | • `Technocoder <https://osu.ppy.sh/users/10338558>`_'s `Wineskin with Apple Silicon support <https://osu.ppy.sh/community/forums/topics/1106057>`_

-This guide will walk you through how to install `Technocoder <https://osu.ppy.sh/users/7978076>`_'s Wineskin with **macOS 10.15 Catalina support.** It should also work on all other modern versions of macOS too.
+This guide will walk you through how to install `Technocoder <https://osu.ppy.sh/users/7978076>`_'s Wineskin with **Apple Silicon support.** It should also work on all other modern versions of macOS too.

 .. raw:: html